 Invest in a winter dog coat

 Dog coats aren’t just about your dog looking good.
 They’re actually essential for some breeds to keep warm in the winter.
 Small breeds or short-haired dogs don’t have long enough coats or enough body heat to naturally stay warm.
-Puppies and older dogs can also find it hard to control their body heat.
+Puppies and older dogs can also find it hard to control their body temperature.

 Whether it’s a waterproof dog coat, or a cosy jumper, it’s sure to help keep your dog warm.
 Why not have a few coats on hand so you can alternate between them for walks.
 To work out what size coat your dog will need, measure them from the base of their neck to the base of their tail.

-Get your dog some ‘dog booties’
+Get your dog some dog boots

-Make sure you give your dog time to adjust to their booties if it’s their first time wearing them.
+Make sure you give your dog time to adjust to their boots if it’s their first time wearing them.
 If your dog shows any signs of upset wearing the booties, you should take them off immediately.

-If your dog is unable to wear booties, make sure to wipe their paws after every walk.
+If your dog is unable to wear boots, make sure to wipe their paws after every walk.
 This helps to protect them from snow, ice or salt build up, and any toxic chemicals such as anti-freeze and de-icers.
 Anti-freeze and de-icers can be poisonous for your dog.

 You should check your dog’s pads regularly for any injuries as ice and snow can cause painful cracks and bleeding.
 Trimming the hair between their toes can also help to prevent ice build-up.

 There’s only so much time you can spend outside in the cold before seeking the sanctuary and warmth of your home.
 Dogs feel the same.
 A dog’s body can lose heat very quickly.
 Even the thickest fur coat can’t protect all body parts of your dog for a long period of time.